Daa06/VideoChatbot/README.md

 ## 🎬 Demo Script

+### Available Test Videos
+The project includes **2 sample videos** for testing and demonstration:
+- **`pursuitofhappiness.mp4`** - Drama film scene with dialogue and emotional content
+- **`tedtalk.mp4`** - Educational presentation with speaker and visual aids

+These videos are located in the `videos/` directory and can be used to test all features of the application.

 ### What the Demo Shows
 The `demo.py` script provides a **complete demonstration** of the video processing pipeline, showcasing all the core features required by the assignment: